-“A good garden may have some weeds.
+A good garden may have some weeds.

 She vowed to become a doctor so she could save other lives.
 At age 20, she graduated at the top of her college class with a microbiology degree and applied to medical school.

 “Yes,” she answered.
 “After I finish school and establish my practice.”
 One of the examiners said under his breath, “God, I’d hate to be your kids.”
 She didn’t get in.

-In today’s Internet culture, we can discover everything about anything.
+Today, thanks to the Internet, we can discover everything about anything.
 In the past, however, we depended on parents, teachers and libraries to guide us.
 The quality of that guidance varied from place to place, individual to individual.

 Linda Bach entered medical school at the age of 46.
 She is currently a doctor in private practice.
 Her story is told in Defying Gravity: A Celebration of Late-Blooming Women by Prill Boyle.

 Albert Einstein had an IQ of 150.
 Chris Langan’s IQ is so high that it can’t be measured.
 But you’ve probably never heard of him unless you’ve read Outliers by Malcolm Gladwell.

 Some would say bad luck dogged Langan.

 His car broke down and he couldn’t afford to fix it.
 He could hitch into town for afternoon classes, but the admin office wouldn’t let him transfer to the later sessions.
 His mother forgot to sign his scholarship application, so they rejected it.